crinklywrappr/repoman/README.md

 I wrote this in an afternoon.
 I had a vm with 4 non-language-specific package managers and wanted an easier way to query what was available, where.

-After writing it, I realized it's small enough (< 150 loc) to be an excellent project for playing around with lumo, babashka, graal native image, etc.  I plan to do that at some point.
+After writing it, I realized it's small enough (< 150 loc) to be an excellent project for playing around with lumo, babashka, graal native image, etc.

+This has already been accomplished with graal native image.
+However, the image size is huge.
+I believe this is due to limitations with clj-http-lite.

 ## License